 The Corporate Practices Committee is responsible, among other duties, for reviewing and approving: The Company's policies regarding salaries, allowances and general compensations; the transactions with related parties and other significant transactions; and, the policies for the use of the Company’s assets.
-Each member of the Committee qualifies as independent under the Mexican Securities Market Law.
+Each member of the Committee will qualify as independent under the Mexican Securities Market Law.

 The Executive Committee is tasked with handling and resolving disputes that may arise in other committees and reviewing and approving: The annual budget and general business strategies; the monthly results, compared to the annual budget; the annual investments exceeding US$500,000 or its equivalent in pesos; and, the long-term contracts involving amounts greater than US$200,000 annually or its equivalent in pesos.
 Likewise, the Committee is responsible for reviewing and monitoring the performance of the Company’s loan portfolios, outline and submit proposals for allowances and reserves by business, establish the relationship between terms of the loan portfolio and funding, as well as propose and analyze funding mechanisms, review and approve credit lines, develop and propose operating risk policies in each business area, among other attributions.